AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/cja-b2c/module4.1/ex5.md

 ![demo](./images/prohome.png)

-Open your project `--demoProfileLdap-- - Omnichannel Analysis`.
+Open your project `--aepUserLdap-- - Omnichannel Analysis`.

-With your project opened and the Data View `--demoProfileLdap-- - Omnichannel Analysis` selected, you're ready to start building your first visualizations.
+With your project opened and the Data View `--aepUserLdap-- - Omnichannel Analysis` selected, you're ready to start building your first visualizations.

 ![demo](./images/prodataView1.png)